airgap-it/airgap-vault/README.md

 A very important property of any open source wallet is reprucibility.
 This means that executable that is downloaded from the Play Store or App Store can be exactly reproduced by compiling the open source code.
 If this is not the case, it means that there is hidden or removed code in the published version that is not visible in the published source code.

-The project [WalletScrutiny](https://walletscrutiny.com/posts/it.airgap.vault/) examines a wide variedy of cryptocurrency wallets to determine their reproducibility.
+The project [WalletScrutiny](https://walletscrutiny.com/posts/it.airgap.vault/) examines a wide variety of cryptocurrency wallets to determine their reproducibility.
 We're happy to say that **AirGap Vault** was one of the first wallets to be marked as "reproducible".

 ### Security Audits